resistzzz/Co-Reward/README.md

 ## 📄 Citation

-Our Paper is pending on the Arxiv processing, waiting to be online.
+Our Paper is pending on the Arxiv processing, currently accessible in this repo yet waiting to be online.